-In case of errors or other problems when installing and starting LabKey Server, first review installation basics and options linked on the Install LabKey
+In case of errors or other problems when installing and running LabKey Server, first review installation basics and options linked on the Install LabKey

 Running a server in "devmode" provides enhanced logging, enables the MiniProfiler

 , and provides resource reloading without the need to restart or rebuild the server.
-To run the server in devmode:
+To run the server in devmode (using Tomcat 7):